-I grew up in the vast urban sprawl of the LA suburbs, found myself in the icy embrace of Beloit, Wisconsin for college, then briefly lived in LA again, went to culinary school for a month, went home again, and then moved to Manhattan for grad school at NYU, after which I was the Editorial Director of a now-defunct startup called Dorsia.io (yes, it's named after the restaurant from American Psycho.)
+I grew up in the vast urban sprawl of LA and found myself in the icy embrace of Beloit, Wisconsin for college.
+Then, I went to culinary school for a month, dropped out, and moved to Manhattan for grad school at NYU, after which I was the Editorial Director of a startup called Dorsia.io (yes, it was named after the restaurant from American Psycho.)